 Here, in "Mates", two figure scale pieces share the same base.
 On the right, the top hemisphere and the small rounded shape on the stone shelf are fabricated out of concrete.

-An important site for "plein air", temporary sculpting and inspiration is Acadia National Park on Mt.
+An important site for inspiration is Acadia National Park on Mt.
 Desert Island in Maine.
-While doing this piece, it felt a bit like painting as the image I was creating resembled the character of the landscape.
+While doing this piece, it felt a bit like painting on location as the image I was creating resembled the character of the landscape.

 I'm finding stone sculpture to be the most engaging and comprehensive medium I've used since beginning my career as an artist over forty years ago.
 While working, I feel all my experience in the studio as well as travels, family and relationships feeding into the completion of these works.
 At right is "Ascension".